 “I enjoy being an agent of change to move the industry I love, fire and EMS, to a higher level,” said Lawrence Bennett, Program Chair of UC Fire Science & Emergency Management.

-Bennett hopes that increased public awareness and empowerment will attract attention from more lawmakers, hospitals administrators, and any other potential partners.
+Bennett hopes that increased public awareness and empowerment will attract attention from more lawmakers, hospital administrators, and any other potential partners.

-J & B Medical Supply also supported the crucial program in 2017.
+J&B Medical also supported the crucial program in 2017.
 Last year’s scholarship recipient, EMS Captain John Williams, went on to start the City of Cincinnati’s hugely successful Quick Response Team (QRT).